Nervosys/Botnix/docs/stdenv/stdenv.chapter.md

 - an attribute set containing:
   - [`command`]{#var-passthru-updateScript-set-command} – a string or list in the [format expected by `passthru.updateScript`](#var-passthru-updateScript-command).
   - [`attrPath`]{#var-passthru-updateScript-set-attrPath} (optional) – a string containing the canonical attribute path for the package.
-If present, it will be passed to the update script instead of the attribute path on which the package was discovered during Nixpkgs traversal.
+If present, it will be passed to the update script instead of the attribute path on which the package was discovered during Botpkgs traversal.
   - [`supportedFeatures`]{#var-passthru-updateScript-set-supportedFeatures} (optional) – a list of the [extra features](#var-passthru-updateScript-supported-features) the script supports.

   ```nix